Rikj000/Ruby-SVN2Git-Docker/ReadMe.md

 ## Reasoning
 - [Nirvdrum/SVN2Git](https://github.com/nirvdrum/svn2git) works better then my own [Rikj000/SVN-to-Git-convert](https://github.com/Rikj000/SVN-to-Git-convert) tool,
-    which I will deprecate in favor of this container.
+    which I will archive in favor of this container.
 - [Nirvdrum/SVN2Git](https://github.com/nirvdrum/svn2git) requires a very old version of Git (`v1.8.3.1`) to successfully convert branches + tags,
     which is not shipped by Linux distributions anymore, so this container builds it from source.
     See: https://github.com/nirvdrum/svn2git/blob/v2.4.0/lib/svn2git/migration.rb#L353